Don McLean

 McLean's song "And I Love You So" has been recorded by Elvis Presley, Perry Como, Helen Reddy, Glen Campbell, and others.
 In 2000, Madonna had a hit with a rendition of "American Pie".
 In 2004, McLean was inducted into the Songwriters Hall of Fame.
-In January 2018, BMI certified that "American Pie" and "Vincent" had reached five million and three million airplays respectively.
+In January 2018, BMI certified that "American Pie" had reached five million airplays and "Vincent" three million.
+Though most of McLean's music is in the folk rock genre, he has experimented with easy listening, country, and other genres as well.

+Early life

+McLean's grandfather and father, both also named Donald McLean, were of Scottish origin.
+McLean's mother, Elizabeth Bucci, was of Italian origin; her parents originated from Abruzzo in central Italy.
+McLean grew up in New Rochelle, New York, where he delivered newspapers as a boy.

 Musical roots

-McLean's grandfather and father, both also named Donald McLean, were of Scottish origin.
-McLean's mother, Elizabeth Bucci, was Italian, originated from Abruzzo in central Italy.
-He has other extended family in Los Angeles and Boston.

 Though some of his early musical influences included Frank Sinatra and Buddy Holly, as a teenager, McLean became interested in folk music, particularly the Weavers' 1955 recording The Weavers at Carnegie Hall.
-He often missed long periods of school because of childhood asthma, and although McLean slipped back in his studies, his love of music was allowed to flourish.
+He often missed long periods of school because of childhood asthma, and although McLean slipped in his studies, his love of music was allowed to flourish.
 By age 16, he had bought his first guitar and began making contacts in the music business, becoming friends with the folk singers Erik Darling and Fred Hellerman of the Weavers.
 Hellerman said, "He called me one day and said, 'I'd like to come and visit you', and that's what he did!
-We became good friends — he has the most remarkable music memory of anyone I've ever known."
+We became good friends – he has the most remarkable music memory of anyone I've ever known."

 When McLean was 15, his father died.
 Fulfilling his father's request, McLean graduated from Iona Preparatory School in 1963, and briefly attended Villanova University, dropping out after four months.
-After leaving Villanova, McLean became associated with the famed folk music agent Harold Leventhal for several months before teaming up with his personal manager, Herb Gart, for 18 years.
+After leaving Villanova, McLean became associated with folk music agent Harold Leventhal for several months before teaming up with his personal manager, Herb Gart.
 For the next six years, he performed at venues and events including The Bitter End and the Gaslight Cafe in New York, the Newport Folk Festival, the Cellar Door in Washington, D.C., and the Troubadour in Los Angeles.
 Gart's 18-year tenure as McLean's manager ended acrimoniously in the 1980s.
 Following Gart's death in September 2018, McLean wrote: